TiesBos/EquiTrends/README.md

 return an object of class “maxEquivTestBoot” containing

-- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients.
+- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients,
-- `abs_placebo_coefficients`: A numeric vector with the absolute values of estimated placebo coefficients.
+- `abs_placebo_coefficients`: A numeric vector with the absolute values of estimated placebo coefficients,
-- `max_abs_coefficient`: The maximum absolute estimated placebo coefficient.
+- `max_abs_coefficient`: The maximum absolute estimated placebo coefficient,
-- `bootstrap_critical_value`: The by bootstrap found critical value for the equivalence test based on the maximum absolute placebo coefficient.
+- `bootstrap_critical_value`: The by bootstrap found critical value for the equivalence test based on the maximum absolute placebo coefficient,
-- `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`.
+- `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
-- `B`: The number of bootstrap samples used to find the critical value.
+- `B`: The number of bootstrap samples used to find the critical value,
-- `significance_level`: The chosen significance level of the test `alpha`.
+- `significance_level`: The chosen significance level of the test `alpha`,
-- `base_period`: The base period used in the testing procedure.
+- `base_period`: The base period used in the testing procedure,
-- `placebo_names`: The names corresponding to the placebo coefficients.
+- `placebo_names`: The names corresponding to the placebo coefficients,
-- `num_individuals`: The number of cross-sectional individuals in the panel.
+- `num_individuals`: The number of cross-sectional individuals in the panel,
-- `num_periods`: The number of periods in the panel.
+- `num_periods`: The number of periods in the panel,
-- `num_observations`: The total number of observations in the panel.
+- `num_observations`: The total number of observations in the panel,
-- `is_panel_balanced`: A logical value indicating whether the panel data is balanced.
+- `is_panel_balanced`: A logical value indicating whether the panel data is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.